 Receive Some Free BCH (Bitcoin Cash) in seconds!

-Now that you know how to copy an address, copy the address displayed by your wallet and paste it in the text bar on this website : www.freebch.cash .You will receive your first ever crypto-currency coins (about a penny or two worth of Bitcoin Cash).
+Now that you know how to copy an address, copy the address displayed by your wallet and paste it in the text bar on this website : www.freebch.cash .You will receive your first ever crypto-currency coins (a couple of pennies worth of Bitcoin Cash).
 Who said pennies are not spendable these days?
 With Bitcoin Cash (BCH), micro-payments are a reality!

 6 .
 Making your first BCH transaction

 You can now practice making your first transaction by sending a penny to our charity BCH address.
 There are two primary ways of making a Bitcoin transaction :

 1) scanning a QR code and